macen648/DCHandler.js/README.md

 [![NPM Badge](https://nodei.co/npm/dchandler.png?downloads=true&stars=true)](https://nodei.co/npm/dchandler)

 ## About
-DCHandler is the simple and straight to the point command handler.
+DCHandler is the simple and straight to the point command handler for discord.js v14.

 ## Features
 * Light weight and simple.